 I know, I know.
 The idea of doing something live makes you want to sweat!

 I totally get it!

 I wanted to curl up and hide before our first live webinar (the one you see below) back in 2014, but once we made the commitment and followed through on it, we LOVED it!

 And yeah, the $8,000 profit didn't hurt either. *wink*

-So why should you choose to run a webinar live in the beginning instead of an automated webinar?
+So why should you choose to run a webinar live in the beginning instead of a recorded webinar?

 So you can figure out what works with your webinar strategy and what doesn't.

 What converts and what falls flat.